cobusve/cmockExample/Readme.md

 # Getting Started

+Make sure that you have changed to a folder where you want the project folder created (my WSL starts in System32!).
+I usually just do

+    cd ~

 First clone this repo.
 As cmock is included as a submodule you can do this in one easy step as follows:

     git clone --recursive https://github.com/cobusve/cmockExample.git